uriMen/ipl-stats-app/README.md

 ## Motivation

-Creating an end-to-end data project with python, which includes collecting (web scraping with [BeautifulSoup](https://www.crummy.com/software/BeautifulSoup/bs4/doc/) and [Selenium](https://selenium-python.readthedocs.io/)), cleaning and manipulating (with [Pandas](https://pandas.pydata.org/pandas-docs/stable/)) and visualizing (with [Bokeh](https://docs.bokeh.org/en/latest/)) the data.
+Creating an end-to-end data project with python, which includes collecting the data (web scraping with [BeautifulSoup](https://www.crummy.com/software/BeautifulSoup/bs4/doc/) and [Selenium](https://selenium-python.readthedocs.io/)) and storing it in a database (with [Sqlite3](https://docs.python.org/3.7/library/sqlite3.html)) , cleaning and manipulating (with [Pandas](https://pandas.pydata.org/pandas-docs/stable/)), and visualizing it (with [Bokeh](https://docs.bokeh.org/en/latest/)).

 ## Usage